A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Learning models for quantum systems using variational Bayesian inference

 \subsection{Nuisance parameters}

 Eq.~\eqref{eq:bornrule} defines the model used in VBI.
-In some cases, one might not want to treat all parameters in a Bayesian way, for example because their uncertainties are irrelevant or negligible, but they still need to be included as they impact the observation model.
-Examples could be some intrinsic properties of a qubit (e.g. its coherence time), or the value of externally applied magnetic or electric field.
+In some cases, one might not want to treat all parameters in a Bayesian way, for example because their uncertainties are irrelevant {for the purpose of the experimenter} or negligible, but these parameters still need to be included {in the inference} as they impact the observation model.
+Examples could be some intrinsic properties of a qubit (e.g. its coherence time), or the value of {an} externally applied magnetic or electric field.
 We call these ``nuisance parameters'' and we label them as $\vphi$.
-We then write the model as $p(y_t \mid \vtheta, \vphi, x_t)$.
+We then write the model as $p(y_t \mid \vtheta, \vphi, x_t)$, with the observation probability depending on the Bayesian parameters $\vtheta$, as well as on the nuisance $\vphi$ and the controls $x_t$.
 Nuisance parameters can be properties of the probe state, of the measurement, or of the evolution channel.

 The ELBO depends now explicitly on $\vphi$: \begin{widetext}